-No matter how rapid the arrival of professional emergency responders, immediate responders (previously known as bystanders) will always be first on the scene.
-A person who is severely bleeding can die from blood loss in as little as five minutes, therefore it is important to quickly "stop the bleed."
+No matter how rapid the arrival of professional emergency responders, it's usually a community member who witnesses or is first on the scene of a traumatic injury.
+A severely bleeding person can die from blood loss in as little as five minutes.
+Therefore, it is crucial to quickly "stop the bleed."

-Did you know?
-Severe bleeding is the most common cause of preventable trauma death?
-You can make a difference!
+Severe bleeding is the most common cause of preventable trauma death.
+That means community members like you can make a difference!
 "Stop the Bleed" is a nationwide campaign to empower individuals to act quickly and save lives.